MrPlusGH/NPlusMiner/README.md

             zpool
             nicehash
-      If mining more that one pools, shows stats for any supported pool Enabled by default. use "-TrackEarnings $false" in start<pool>.bat to fully disable.
-      Press key e in the window to show/hide earnings
+      If mining more that one pools, shows stats for any supported pool Press key e in the console window to show/hide earnings

    Algo switching log

       Simple algo switching log in csv switching.log file found in Logs folder.
       You can easily track switching rate.

-   Display Options
+   Console Display Options

-      Use -UIStyle Light or -UIStyle Full in start.bat Full = Usual display
+      Use -UIStyle Light or -UIStyle Full in config.json Full = Usual display
             Light = Show only currently mining info (Default) UIStyle automaticaly swtiches to Full during benchmarking.

-   In session display toggle
+   In session console display toggle

       Press key s in the window to switch between light and full display Press key e in the window to show/hide earnings